 Professional Development Score

-Sears rates % lower than Target on Leadership Culture Ratings vs Target Ratings based on looking at 13172 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you approve of your CEOs management style?" and "What does the leadership team need to get better at?".
+Sears rates % lower than Target on Leadership Culture Ratings vs Target Ratings based on looking at 13214 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does your manager seem to care about you as a person?" and "Is your company invested in your career growth?".

-Sears rates % lower than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9557 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Are you satisfied with your stock/equity compensation?".
+Sears rates % lower than Target on Compensation Culture Ratings vs Target Ratings based on looking at 9585 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "What is the best part about your compensation package?".

-Sears rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8565 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "What are some of the best things about your team?".
+Sears rates % lower than Target on Team Culture Ratings vs Target Ratings based on looking at 8592 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What are some of the best things about your team?" and "What do your coworkers need to improve and how could you work together better?".

-Sears rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10537 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What makes you most happy at work?" and "What would you most like to see improved at your company?".
+Sears rates % lower than Target on Sentiment Culture Ratings vs Target Ratings based on looking at 10574 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "What makes you most happy at work?".